 Admission to the museum is free, but most games cost .25 or .50 per play, so bring plenty of spare quarters!

-New Location Coming: The Pinball Hall of Fame’s new location is currently under construction and will be located on the South end of the Las Vegas Strip at 4915 Las Vegas Blvd.
-South very close to the “Welcome to Fabulous Las Vegas” sign.
+The Pinball Hall of Fame’s new location is has been completed and can be found on the South end of the Las Vegas Strip at 4915 S. Las Vegas Blvd. very close to the “Welcome to Fabulous Las Vegas” sign.

-In addition to a more tourist-friendly location, the Pinball Hall of Fame’s new home will provide more space, about 3 times the square footage as their current location.
+In addition to a more tourist-friendly location, the Pinball Hall of Fame’s new home offers much more space, about 3 times the square footage as their current location.
 More space = more games, and we approve of that!

 Pinball Hall of Fame Hours of Operation